One of the things I hear all the time when I ask people about their greatest struggle in staying healthy is that it’s too expensive to eat healthy.

 10. CSAs and Farmer’s Markets

-If you’re new to community-supported farming then you might feel better about signing up for a CSA.
+If you’re new to community-supported farming, then you might feel better about signing up for a CSA.
 You make monthly payments and get boxes of fresh food delivered to you from farms during harvest time.
 This helps you build a relationship with local farmers around you.
-It also saves you money and local food is great for inspiring you to be creative when cooking.

-Farmer’s markets are another great way to get fresh, local produce that can be less expensive than the store.
-Some of my favorite sites for finding local and wild foods are EatWild.com and LocalHarvest.org.
-These sites point you to the better-known local farmers so you don’t have to knock on doors.
-Not to mention, you get email access to a lot of them so that you can ask questions!
+Is the farmers market closed for the season, or are you looking for something more?
+Find your own local and wild foods using EatWild.com and LocalHarvest.org.
+These sites point you to the better-known local farmers.
+Plus, you get email access to a lot of them so that you can ask questions!

 Try these tips to save money – and, on a deeper level, live a more self-empowered life!
 You deserve it!